 There’s just one catch: CIOs have long lacked efficient mechanisms to do this.
 In a digital era drenched with tech that enables us to hail rides, control lights and file expense reports from a smartphone, most CIOs can’t accurately measure the productivity and quality of the contributions of their staffs.

-While many IT leaders are addressing this data gap with do-it-yourself (DIY) approaches, startups are producing so-called “workforce analytics” tools to help mitigate the issue.
+While many IT leaders are addressing this data gap with do-it-yourself (DIY) approaches, or relying on old-school self-evaluations and performance reviews, startups are producing so-called “workforce analytics” tools to help mitigate the issue.

 Equating employee workflows to server workloads

 Think of it this way: IT leaders can calculate the cost to run each server or storage array against the value it delivers.
 But some IT leaders are hungry for a way to analyze employee performance, as if they were a server to be tuned, reconfigured or redeployed based on business requirements.

 Benchmarking job performance versus the cost of each employee is something with which Tyson Foods CTO Scott Spradley has been wrestling because each role at the chicken production giant is different.
 For instance, the value ratio varies between a data scientist and a software engineer.
 “It’s about taking a taxonomical value approach to each person in the workforce chain,” says Spradley.